vierdev/-Qubic-Solana-Bridge-Proposal/README.md

 ### 🧱 Milestone 1: Smart Contract Development (25%) — **$6,250**

-This milestone delivers smart contracts for token swap logic.

-**Deliverables:**
-- Qubic contract to lock/unlock Qu
-- Solana program to mint/burn `wQUBIC`
-- Deploy to Qubic and Solana testnets
+- Develop and deploy core smart contracts on Qubic and Solana testnets.
+- Implement locking and unlocking logic on Qubic.
+- Implement minting and burning logic on Solana for wrapped tokens.
-- Manual validation of token flows
+- Perform initial functional testing of cross-chain token flow.

 ---

 ### 🔁 Milestone 2: Backend Relayer Development (25%) — **$6,250**

-A Python service that monitors both chains, validates actions, and relays messages.

-**Deliverables:**
-- Relayer that listens to on-chain events
+- Build a Python backend service to monitor blockchain events in real-time.
-- Validates and relays cross-chain transactions
-- Implements nonce/replay protection
-- REST API for frontend integration
+- Implement robust validation, nonce management, and replay protection.
+- Develop APIs to expose transaction statuses and swap information.
+- Integrate backend with smart contracts for seamless relay operation.

 ---

 ### 🖥 Milestone 3: Frontend Development (20%) — **$5,000**

-Build a responsive frontend for users to interact with the bridge.

-**Deliverables:**
-- UI built with Next.js and Tailwind
+- Create a user-friendly, responsive frontend with Next.js and Tailwind CSS.
-- Phantom and Metamask Snap integration
+- Integrate wallet connections: Phantom (Solana) and Metamask Snap (Qubic).
-- Swap form and status tracking
+- Develop UI for selecting swap directions, entering amounts, and tracking status.
-- Integration with backend API
+- Connect frontend to backend APIs for dynamic updates.

 ---

 ### 🚀 Milestone 4: Deployment, Integration & Audit (30%) — **$7,500**

+- Deploy all components to mainnets and finalize integration.
-Production deployment and integration testing of the complete system.
+- Conduct comprehensive end-to-end testing of the full system.

-**Deliverables:**
-- Deploy smart contracts and relayer to mainnet
-- End-to-end test of both directions
-- Documentation and audit-ready code
+- Deliver detailed user and developer documentation.
-- Optional support for external audit
+- Prepare codebase and environment for third-party security audit.

 ---

 ## 📝 Final Notes

-- Qubic wallet support will rely on **Metamask Snap integration**
+- The Qubic wallet integration will leverage **Metamask Snap**, pending confirmation from the Qubic team regarding compatibility and user adoption.
-- The project will be developed with a modular, security-first mindset
-- A third-party audit is **strongly recommended** prior to public launch
-- Future enhancements (fee routing, MPC relayers, liquidity tools) can be proposed post-MVP
+- Security is a priority; a third-party audit by a reputable firm is strongly recommended before any mainnet launch to ensure code robustness and safeguard user assets.
+- The architecture will be designed for modularity and scalability, enabling future enhancements such as liquidity management, fee distribution mechanisms, and multi-chain expansion.
+- Ongoing maintenance, monitoring, and operational support post-launch can be scoped separately as needed.
+"""

+file_path = "/mnt/data/solana_qubic_bridge_proposal.md"
+with open(file_path, "w") as f:
+    f.write(proposal_md)

+file_path